Curtis Institute of Music: 21st century

+Violist Roberto Díaz became President of Curtis in 2007, succeeding Gary Graffman who led the school from 1986 to 2006.

 In 2020, following credible allegations of abuse at the hands of past faculty, the school ended its practice of keeping students enrolled "at the discretion of their major instrument teacher".
 In accepting the findings of an independent investigation of abuse allegations that found the practice was a "real threat" and a student "could be dismissed for any reason at any time", Curtis pledged several other steps to ensure students' well-being, including providing them with access to counseling.

+The school completed a multi-year fundraising drive in 2025, enabling Curtis to maintain its tuition-free status by raising $255 million for its endowment between 2011 and 2025.
+Part of this drive included soliciting donations for and the purchase of the nearby Arts Alliance building on Rittenhouse Square, which belonged to the now defunct University of the Arts.
+The Arts Alliance building was significantly damaged in a fire July 4, 2025.

 Admission

 The institute formerly served as a training ground for orchestral musicians to fill the ranks of the Philadelphia Orchestra, although composers, organists, pianists, guitarists, and singers are offered courses of study as well.

 With the exception of composers, conductors, pianists, organists, and guitarists, admission is granted only to the number of students to fill a single orchestra and opera company.
 Accordingly, enrollment is in the range of 150 to 175 students.
 According to statistics compiled by the U.S. News & World Report, the institute has the lowest acceptance rate of any college or university (4 percent), making it among the most selective institutions of higher education in the United States.

 Nina Simone claimed her application for a scholarship was rejected because of her race, despite her excellent credentials and audition performance.
 Simone was one of 75 pianists to audition in 1951; only three were accepted.
 A short while before her death, Simone was awarded an honorary diploma by Curtis.
+Staff at Curtis have denied Simone's allegations, noting other African-Americans had previously been admitted including Blanche Burton-Lyles and George Walker.
+Journalist Peter Dobrin suggested Simone was not a victim of racial discrimination, but rather was fairly judged by the school's famously high standards as lacking when compared to other applicants.